 Who We Are

-Heather is the Founder and Creative Director of Wayward, guiding it from its roots as an innovative platform for plant exchanges to become an ambitious vehicle for social change.
-She oversees every creative and commercial aspect of the practice.
+Heather is the Founder and Director of Wayward, guiding it from its roots as an innovative platform for plant exchanges to become an ambitious vehicle for social change.
+She oversees all creative and commercial aspects of the practice.

-Thomas studied Fine Art at Falmouth College of Art, Architecture at the Bartlett School of Architecture (BSc) and the Royal College of Art (MA architecture).
-He is a guest critic at the Bartlett, Middlesex and the RCA.
+Born and raised on a farm in Cornwall, Thomas studied Fine Art at Falmouth College of Art, Architecture at the Bartlett School of Architecture (BSc) and the Royal College of Art (MA architecture).
+He teaches design studios at the Bartlett, Middlesex and the RCA.

 In The Press